-- transfer of properties (other than financial assets and intangibles): \$220 million; - transactions in respect of financial assets: \$110 million; - transfer of intangibles: \$110 million; or - any other transactions: \$44 million.
+- transfer of properties (other than financial assets and intangibles): \$220 million; - transactions in respect of financial assets: \$110 million; - · transfer of intangibles: \$110 million; or - any other transactions: \$44 million.

-If no Local File is required to be prepared for all types of related-party (controlled) transactions specified above, the entity is not required to prepare the Master File.
+If no Local File is required to be prepared, the entity is not required to prepare a Master File.

-Following the OECD's threshold for preparing CbC reports, multinational enterprise groups with (1) annual consolidated group revenue of EUR 750 million (i.e. about HK\$6.8 billion) or more and (2) the ultimate parent entity (UPE) residing in Hong Kong are required to file CbC returns in Hong Kong.
-A Hong Kong entity of a multinational enterprise group meeting the above revenue threshold and with a non-Hong Kong UPE may also need to file a CbC return locally in Hong Kong in certain circumstances.
-The CbC return requirement applies to accounting periods begin on or after 1 January 2018.
+Following the threshold set by the Organisation for Economic Co-operation and Development (OECD) for preparing CbC reports, multinational enterprise groups with (1) annual consolidated group revenue of HK\$6.8 billion (i.e. about EUR 750 million) or more and (2) the ultimate parent entity (UPE) residing in Hong Kong are required to file CbC returns in Hong Kong.
+A Hong Kong entity of a multinational enterprise group meeting the above revenue threshold with a non-Hong Kong UPE may need to file a CbC return locally in Hong Kong in certain circumstances.
+The CbC return requirement applies to accounting periods beginning on or after 1 January 2018.
 The CbC return will need to be filed within 12 months after the end of the accounting period to which the return relates.